BPhanuphong/Cat-breed-images-classification/README.md

 ![image](https://user-images.githubusercontent.com/80414593/197201125-10d57379-19e2-4296-b771-123bd93af0f3.png)

 ## :triangular_flag_on_post: Result<a name="result"></a>
 Result of the fine-tuned 3 models will compare with base model of thier models.(*base model: Pre-trained model before fine-tuning*)

+*Note:* The results of the models to compare the performance were obtained by running the models with 6 different [random seed](#seed), Then show the result in the form of MEAN+-STD.

 ### :label: Label of classes
 - `` Exotic shorthair : 0 ``
 - `` Scottish fold : 1 ``